platsoft/grape/README.md

 	# function/
 	# data/
 	When the script scripts/setup_database.js is ran all SQL files in the directories listed will be loaded
+* sql_dirs - load database definition from directory or directories
 * debug - debugging on or off (boolean)
 * document_store - Path to system generated documents (string)
 * base_directory - Path to base directory (string) If not set it defaults to the parent directory of public_directory